Premature Ventricular Complexes

 Consultations

 Consultation with a cardiac electrophysiologist may be beneficial.
-As described above, select patients with symptomatic idiopathic VPCs may benefit from catheter ablation.
+As described above, select patients with symptomatic idiopathic PVCs may benefit from catheter ablation.
 EPS may help define risk for sudden death in some patients with structural heart disease.
-ICD implantation is beneficial in patients at high risk of sudden cardiac death, which is typically assessed by the presence of any associated cardiovascular disease, rather than the presence of VPCs per se.
+ICD implantation is beneficial in patients at high risk of sudden cardiac death, which is typically assessed by the presence of any associated cardiovascular disease, rather than the presence of PVCs per se.

 Medication Summary

-The long-term treatment of VPCs is highly controversial.
+The long-term treatment of PVCs is highly controversial.
 Class I drugs affect fast sodium channels; they are classified into A, B, and C groups according to effects on phase 0 of the action potential, repolarization, and conduction.

 Class IA drugs (eg, procainamide, quinidine, disopyramide) are moderately effective but have proarrhythmic effects.
 Procainamide is associated with a high incidence of allergic reactions, and quinidine is poorly tolerated due to adverse effects.